asos-callumtrounce/asos-callumtrounce/README.md

 ---

 ### 📚 Reading List 📚
 When I'm not working, I'm usually reading or listening to a book.
+They've helped me become a more introspective, thoughtful and productive person.
 - Measure what matters
 - Thinking fast and slow
 - Atomic Habits